dhruvsoin/IntelliMap/README.md

 ## ⚙️ Technical Details

 ### The Matching Algorithm
-Ethorx uses a multi-stage scoring system to determine the best match:
+IntelliMap uses a multi-stage scoring system to determine the best match:

 1.  **Normalization**: Column names are normalized by:
     - Converting to lowercase